How to Increase Profit Margin in Auto Repair

 tips for increasing auto repair shop profit Margins

 Predictable revenue and (more importantly) workload for your team helps determine how many cars you can service daily.
 For proper shop management, you want your team to be busy while on the clock, but you also want to make sure this time is well spent by giving each car quality service.

 To learn more about the importance of pre-scheduling appointments, click here.

 Focus on Labor

 Instead of pushing products, focus on your real money-maker—labor.
-According to a recent article in Chron, profit margins on parts hovers between 20% to 28%, whereas labor profit margins can be anywhere between 50% to 65%.
-Prioritizing the important of routine service labor instead of products will contribute to a higher profit margin.
+According to a recent article in Chron, profit margins on parts sales hovers between 20% to 28%, whereas labor profit margins can be anywhere between 50% to 65%.
+Prioritizing the important of routine service labor instead of products will aid in boosting your profit and total revenue.